Dan920-Dev/Dan920-Dev/README.md

 </a>
 <br/> <br/>

-- 🌱 I’m currently learning: Web technologies and Databases
+- 🌱 I’m currently learning: Web, Mobile and Database technologies
 - 📫 How to reach me: 00138218@uca.edu.sv | escobare361@gmail.com
 - ⚡ Fun fact: The eyes exercise more than the legs 👀